AlexParamonov/save_queue/README.md

       should return false for unchanged object
       should return false for new object

-If you have custom logic for marking objects dirty then you may want to override
+If you have custom logic for marking objects dirty then you may want to overwrite
 \#has_unsaved_changes? method, methods #mark_as_saved and #mark_as_changed in you class like this:

     def has_unsaved_changes?